 The LED light is extremely bright, and although it can be adjusted using the App, it doesn’t work and is stuck on a very high level which is overwhelming at night.
+(Issue Fixed)

 The charger must be first set up with smart charging schedules to enable solar charging and other useful features.
-You cannot simply select a particular working mode and use this to charge.

 The “standard charging” mode cannot be set for a certain time period.
 I.e. stop charging at a specific time or after a predetermined amount of time.